softcite/software-mentions/README.md

 -    __BiLSTM-CRF__: Bidirectional LSTM-CRF with Gloves static embeddings

+-    __BiLSTM-CRF+features__: Bidirectional LSTM-CRF with Gloves static embeddings including a feature channel, the input features are the same as for the CRF model, excluding word forms

 -    __BiLSTM-CRF+ELMo__: Bidirectional LSTM-CRF with Gloves static embeddings and ELMo dynamic embeddings

 -    __bert-base-en+CRF__: fine tuned standard BERT base model with CRF activation layer, pre-trained on general English text